Use Array to Enhance Hash Table (ArrayHashMap)

 , respectively.

-There might be another way: if you have bad luck once, try randomizing a few more times until you find a non-empty element:
+There might be another way: if you have bad luck once, try randomizing several times until finding a non-null element:

 // return a non-empty random element (pseudo code)